 By the Way

 As a musician and educator, I source a lot of insights about my craft from the world of music.
 One recent insight came from an interview with John Frusciante guitarist in the Red Hot Chili Peppers.
 He discussed how his guitar playing on the album “By the Way” was influenced by Eddie Van Halen.
-This helped me realize that instruction focused on content loses the magic of what is hidden.

-Typically a guitarist influenced by Eddie Van Halen would be employing two of his signature guitar techniques, two-hand tapping and whammy bar dive bombs.
+Typically a guitarist influenced by Eddie Van Halen would employ two of his signature guitar techniques, two-hand tapping and whammy bar dive bombs.
 John’s guitar playing on the album is void of these.
 His style is described as “recognized for the melodic and subdued emotions.”
 These are not things that you would associate with Eddie’s playing.

 John explains it this way, “there’s a certain confidence between the way I am playing those simple things that I’m playing, and a certain precision in the accenting of things, and the rhythm playing.
 It’s a lot of things that I got from his style that just aren’t the obvious frontal parts of his style.”